June Allyson: Marriages and children

-This loss prompted Allyson to start drinking heavily.
+Powell's death prompted Allyson to start drinking heavily.
 In 1963, she was going to elope with Powell's barber, Glenn Maxwell, but decided against it.
 She and Maxwell would later get married and divorced, then married and divorced again between 1963 and 1970.

 She also went through a bitter court battle with her mother over the custody of the children.
 Reports at the time revealed that writer/director Dirk Summers, with whom Allyson was romantically involved from 1963 to 1975, was named legal guardian for Ricky and Pamela as a result of a court petition.
 Members of the nascent jet-set, Allyson and Summers were frequently seen in Cap d'Antibes, Madrid, Rome, and London.
 However, Summers refused to marry her and the relationship did not last.

 During this time, Allyson struggled with alcoholism, which she overcame in the mid-1970s.

 In 1976, Allyson married David Ashrow, a dentist turned actor.
 The couple occasionally performed together in regional theater, and in the late 1970s and early 1980s, toured the US in the play My Daughter, Your Son.
 They also appeared on celebrity cruiseship tours on the Royal Viking Sky ocean liner in a program that highlighted Allyson's movie career.